rawerner/Hip-Publisher/doc/user_stories.md

 * At the end it shows all the song data inputed for song and a prompt to confirm.

-###As a Publisher I want to be able to add new Publishers to the database so that I
-I an run a search on a co-writer's publishing company.
+###As a Publisher I want to be able to add new Publishers to the database so that I can run a search on a co-writer's publishing company.

 Usage: ./hippublisher addPublisher "PublisherName"